ap-10th-result-date-2026/.github/profile/README.md

 | Expected time result | Around 10:AM - 12 PM |
 | Result access steps | 1. visit official site bse.ap.gov.in > Enter hall ticket num > View/Download your result |

+# Examination papers evaluation Starts from April 4th 2026
+The Government of andhra pradesh has decided to validate students answer sheets from 4th of april 2026, candidates papers are corrected by government teachers on special shifts.